JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 Data subject - Person identified by personal data

+privacy - refers to the protection of someone's personal data

+cofindtiality - refers to preventing unauthorised access to data

 Consent is technically not necessary to store data.

 ## Regulation of Investigatory Powers Act 2000 (1984)